 is the name given to copolyamides made from PA6 or PA66 monomers that exhibit different melting points or a lower crystallinity according to their composition.

-is particularly resistant to chemicals and is also known for its low moisture absorption.
+is mostly based on natural resources and is particularly resistant to chemicals and is also known for its low moisture absorption.
 Ultramid® S Balance is preferably used in components that come into contact with media.

 These materials are distinguished by high mechanical strength, hardness, rigidity, thermostability and resistance to hot lubricants and hot water.
 Parts made from them show dimensional stability and high creep strength.
 Glass-fiber reinforced Ultramid® T also has extraordinarily high heat resistance (up to 280°C).